 Hospitals:

-Running multiple video feeds verifying identity and mask-wearing simultaneously for security, access control, and health monitoring uses, is going to require more robust hardware such as a workstation
+Running multiple video feeds to simultaneously verify identity, and mask-wearing for security access control, and health monitoring uses, requires more robust hardware such as a workstation

 Individual retail store:

-This smaller-scale application runs fewer video feeds and should prioritize cost and convenience over performance when selecting hardware.
-A PC is likely the most convenient option
+A smaller-scale application running fewer video feeds should prioritize cost and convenience over performance when selecting hardware.
+A PC would be the most appropriate option

 Features by Deployment Scale